fallahn/xygine/tutorial/part_5/readme.md

 Notice that the resource manager now also handles the font we want to use.
-Refer back to `MyFirstState` to see how fonts are loaded if you modified it to use a `ResourceManager` in part three.
+Refer back to `MyFirstState` to see how fonts are loaded if you modified it to use a `ResourceHandler` in part three.
 It is also the same technique used when loading textures and storing their resource handles, only within a `FontID` namespace instead of a `TextureID`.